wp-plugins/media-library-assistant/readme.txt

 <h4>Parent Info</h4>
 <p>The &#8220;Parent Info&#8221; field displays the Post ID, type and title of the post or page to which the item is attached.
 It will display &#8220;0 (unattached)&#8221; if there is no parent post or page.</p>
 <p>You can change the post or page to which the item is attached by changing the Post ID value and clicking the &#8220;Update&#8221; button.
 Changing the Post ID value to zero (0) will &#8220;unattach&#8221; the item.</p>
+<h4>Metadata Mapping</h4>
+<p>The &#8220;Map Custom Field Metadata&#8221; and &#8220;Map IPTC/EXIF Metadata&#8221; links let you create or update attachment values by applying the rules you define on the Media Library Assistant Settings page.
+The links are located in the &#8220;Save&#8221; metabox in the upper-right part of the screen, just below the Last Modified date and time.</p>
+<p>When you click on one of the two links, all of the mapping rules for that type of metadata will be applied to the attachment you are editing.
+The updates are immediate; you do not need to click the &#8220;Update&#8221; button to make them permanent.</p>
 <p><strong><em>Edit Hierarchical Taxonomies (Categories)</em></strong></p>
 <h4>Overview</h4>
 <p>You can use <strong>categories</strong> to define sections of your site and group related attachments.
 The default is &#8220;none&#8221;, i.e., the attachment is not associated with any category.</p>